ChrisCavs/t-writer.js/README.md

 const writer = new Typewriter(target, options)
 ```

+## Overview (how to use)

+To create a typewriter effect with Type-Write, you need to:

+1. queue up actions
+2. call the `start()` method

+To queue up actions, use one of the [queue methods](#queue) in the API reference below.

 ## Options

 All options come with defaults, and are truly optional.
 The defaults are shown below: